How to delete purgeable space on Mac

 How to check purgeable space on Mac

-To check how much purgeable space is on your Mac, open Disk Utility then choose your disk in the sidebar.
+To check how much purgeable space is on your Mac, open Disk Utility and then choose your disk in the sidebar.
 You’ll see the amount of space available and purgeable.

 Mac disk utility

-1. Launch the application — download the free version.
+1. Open the application — download the free version here.

 That's it!
 How simple is that?
 Congratulations!
-You've just optimized your Mac and claimed valuable space back!
+You've just optimized your Mac and claimed valuable space back.

-Remove purgeable files on Mac manually
+How to remove purgeable files on Mac manually

 1. Clear purgeable space on Mac with Terminal